shabbyrobe/amiss/doc/mapper/types.rst

     depending on whether you're using MySQL or SQLite.

-The following (naive) handler demonstrates serialising/deserialising an object into a single column:
+The following (naive) handler demonstrates serialising/deserialising an object into a single column (though in practice you would use the provided ``Amiss\Type\Encoder`` handler for this task):

 .. code-block:: php